Domenico Dolce: Career

 D&G continued to expand; they partnered with the Kashiyama group, establishing their first boutique in Tokyo, Japan in 1989 and introducing a men's collection in 1991.
 In November 1990, D&G inaugurated its New York City showroom at 532 Broadway in SoHo, Manhattan.
 The brand released its first fragrance, Dolce & Gabbana Parfum, in October 1992.

-In 1993, Dolce & Gabbana gained worldwide recognition when Madonna chose them to design the costumes for her Girlie Show World Tour.
-TThey have since created designs for notable personalities such as Monica Bellucci, Kylie Minogue, Angelina Jolie and Isabella Rossellini.
-From 1995-2004, Marcolin allowed Dolce & Gabbana to produce and distribute its eyewear and sunglasses.
+In 1993, Dolce and Gabbana gained worldwide recognition when Madonna chose them to design the costumes for her Girlie Show World Tour.
+They have since created designs for notable personalities such as Monica Bellucci, Kylie Minogue, Angelina Jolie and Isabella Rossellini.
+From 1995 to 2004, Marcolin allowed Dolce & Gabbana to produce and distribute its eyewear and sunglasses.

 Further additions to the D&G line included ties, belts, handbags, sunglasses, watches, and footwear.
 By 2003, the company had overtaken Armani, Gucci, Prada, and Versace in the domestic market in Italy.
 In 2009, approximately 25 years after D&G's establishment, the company operated 113 stores and 21 factory outlets, employing a staff of 3,500 individuals and achieving an annual turnover exceeding €1 billion.

-Beginning in 2023, Dolce & Gabbana ventured into the real estate business, announcing two residential projects, one in Miami, USA and another in Marabella, Spain.
+Beginning in 2023, Dolce and Gabbana ventured into the real estate business, announcing two residential projects, one in Miami, USA and another in Marabella, Spain.
 They are also planning to build a hotel in Maldives.
 In June of that year, the brand announced a collaboration with Havaianas to create a sandal collection featuring signature prints like zebra, leopard, majolica-glazed pottery, and Sicilian cart patterns, crafted in a luxurious printed velvet finish.